videofirst/vft-example-ui-tests/java/vfa/README.md

 ## What Problems does VFA Solve?

-VFA is a the result of chatting to many testers and engineers about their experiences creating and running E2E user interface tests.
+VFA is the result of many chats with lots of testers and engineers about their experiences creating and running E2E user interface tests.
+These problems included: -

 1. **Getting Started** - engineers often complain that creating a new UI automation projects takes a long time to set up.
 VFA removes that time with a project generator